kinarr/api-examples/python/README.md

 ## Format code

 We use [pyink](https://pypi.org/project/pyink/) for code formatting.
-To format the all the files in this directory, run:
+To format the files in this directory, run:

     pyink .